w3f/Grants-Program/applications/qlone_ai.md

 https://docsend.com/view/8qrh7ugx864p2pi3
 - Data models / API specifications of the core functionality

-- Backend created using Python porgramming language and Django framework.
+- Backend created using Python programming language and Django framework.
 For database we used Postgresql.
 And for communication we use Representational State Transfer (REST) standart.
 Authentification based on bearer tokens.
 For the frontend we use react native framework and JavaScript language and provide both android and iOS applications.
 - For image to image model training we use modified version of open source stable diffusion automatic1111.
 - First user in application frontend uploads one example image or selects from offered options.
 Also selects preferred style.
 - Then submits info data will be sent to backend and then text info passed to GPT-4 trained AI model which generated full extended prompt for nft generator.